 The tires are “just right” for almost everything your child will encounter.
 I (a dad) rode the bike, and found the tires to roll faster than the Kenda Small Block 8s (tires on left) shown in the picture that come standard on the Woom 3 (and is a popular tire that comes standard on many bikes).

-The last little extra bit worth talking about that comes standard on the Ethos is the steering limiter.
+The last little extra bit worth talking about that comes standard on the Guardian 16 is the steering limiter.
 It is a small ring that can be attached (or unattached) to a bolt on the front fork which limits the turning radius.

 Many young riders, especially those entering the 16 inch bike game, lack the turning skills that we veteran bikers take for granted.
 Turn the handlebars too sharply and “down goes Frasier”!
 This small attachment, although a simple one, limits how severely the handlebars can be turned, thus leading to the avoidance of many turning accidents.